simatec/ioBroker.backitup/docs/en/backitup.md

 **In order to be able to create a Grafana backup, the Grafana username and password are required.**<br><br>
 **Furthermore, an API key must be generated in the Grafana web interface in order to get access to the dashboards.** <br>
 The API key can be created under ***"Configuration → API Keys"***.

+## Yahka backup
+If activated, this separately adjustable backup is created with every ioBroker backup and is also deleted after the specified retention period has expired.
+FTP or CIFS are also valid for this backup if the other IoBroker backup types are set. <br> <br>
+All system settings and device settings from Homkit are saved.

 ### [back](#Content)
 ---